-2.5 Service to the Public
+3.5 Service to the Public

-Employees must provide service to the public in a manner that is respectful, courteous, professional, caring, equitable, efficient and effective such that the dignity of patients, clients and the people we serve is maintained at all times.
+Employees must provide service to the public in a manner that is respectful, courteous, professional, caring, culturally safe, equitable, efficient and effective such that the dignity of patients, clients and the people we serve is maintained at all times.
 Employees must be sensitive, caring and responsive to the changing needs, expectations and rights of a diverse public, while respecting the framework within which service to the public is provided.
 Employee behavior that is contrary represents a failure in the discharge of service to the public and will not be tolerated.
+Use the active voice and present tense, whenever possible.

-2.6 Workplace Behavior
+3.6 Workplace Behavior

-- The behavior, conduct and language of IH employees in the workplace must be consistent with Provincial and Federal legislation (including the Criminal Code of Canada, the BC Human Rights Code, the BC Worker's Compensation Act and the general policies and regulations of WorkSafe BC Criminal Code of Canada). - Employees' conduct, actions and demeanor must meet acceptable social standards and must contribute to a positive work environment.
-An employee's conduct must not compromise the integrity of Interior Health. - In commitment to a safe and healthy workplace where diversity is welcomed and valued.
-Employees are to treat each other with respect and dignity and must not engage in behavior that contravenes the legislation set out above or Interior Health's policies (including but not limited to the Workplace Environment Policy AU1000 and the Theft, Fraud and Corruption Policy AU4000.
+- The behavior, conduct and language of IH employees in the workplace must be consistent with Provincial and Federal legislation (including the Criminal Code of Canada, the BC Human Rights Code, the BC Worker's Compensation Act and the general policies and regulations of WorkSafeBC [WSBC] Criminal Code of Canada). - Employees' conduct, actions and demeanor must meet acceptable social standards and must contribute to a positive work environment.
+An employee's conduct must not compromise the integrity of IH. - In commitment to a safe and healthy workplace where diversity is welcomed and valued.
+Employees are to treat each other with respect and dignity and must not engage in behavior that contravenes the legislation set out above or IH's policies (including but not limited to the Workplace Environment Policy AU1000 and the Theft, Fraud and Corruption Policy AU4000.